sukiennikk/todo-list-react/README.md

-# Task List App
+# ☑️ Task List App

 This is a simple task management application built with React and styled with CSS.
 The app allows users to add new tasks, mark them as completed, hide completed tasks, and delete tasks.
-It demonstrates the use of React functional components and Redux tookit, props and js-styled components styling.
+It demonstrates the use of React functional components and Redux tookit (redux-saga included), props and js-styled components styling.

 The app is designed to help users efficiently manage daily tasks with a clean and intuitive interface.